ARKit virtual showroom with 3D product visualization, real-time rendering, and interactive configuration

 The conversion data that actually holds up

 Marketing decks are full of “AR increased conversion 300%” claims from unnamed case studies.
-Here are the ones that are published by the vendor or the retailer, with sources:
+Here are the ones published by the vendor or the retailer, with attribution:

-• Shopify (2024).
-Products with 3D or AR content convert 94% higher on average across the platform.
-Published on Shopify’s own retail blog — the cleanest vendor-neutral benchmark in market.
+Shopify.
+Products with 3D or AR content convert 94% higher on average across the platform, published by Shopify and still the cleanest vendor-neutral benchmark in the market.

-• IKEA Place.
-Customers who use the AR room view are 11x more likely to purchase and 2.7x less likely to return the product.
-Referenced across IKEA PR and independent case-study databases.
+IKEA Place.
+AR room-view users are 11x more likely to purchase and 2.7x less likely to return.
+Referenced across IKEA PR and independent case databases.

-• Wayfair View in Room 3D.
-92% conversion lift for customers who use the AR feature versus those who do not.
+Wayfair View in Room 3D.
+A 92% conversion lift for AR users versus non-users.

-• Sephora Virtual Artist. +112% conversion lift on the makeup try-on flow — the strongest published beauty-vertical AR number.
+Sephora Virtual Artist.
+A +112% conversion lift on the makeup try-on flow, the strongest published beauty number.

-• Warby Parker TrueDepth try-on. +85% conversion lift on iPhones with the front-facing TrueDepth camera.
+Warby Parker TrueDepth try-on.
+A +85% conversion lift on iPhones with the front-facing TrueDepth camera.
 This is the canonical native-hardware justification case.

-• Furniture category return rates.
-Brands that add AR visualisation reduce returns by around 25%.
-Goldman Sachs has estimated ~USD 1.6B in annual savings from AR-enabled furniture across the industry.
+Furniture return rates.
+Brands that add AR visualisation cut returns by roughly 25% (some 3D-PDP sources report up to 40%); Goldman Sachs has estimated ~USD 1.6B in annual industry savings from AR-enabled furniture.

-The pattern is not subtle.
+The pattern isn’t subtle.
 Double-digit conversion lift is the low case.
-The ceiling, for categories where scale and fit matter (furniture, eyewear, makeup), is 10x and up.
+Where scale and fit matter — furniture, eyewear, makeup — the ceiling is 10x and up.

 Want the one-page AR ROI model we build for clients?

-Give us your AOV, current conversion rate, and return rate and we will send a bespoke AR lift projection with upper, base, and conservative scenarios.
+Send your average order value, current conversion rate, and return rate.
+We’ll return a bespoke AR-lift projection with upper, base, and conservative scenarios.

-What ARKit 6 and 7 actually ship for commerce teams
+What ARKit and RealityKit actually ship for commerce teams

-ARKit sits under RealityKit and is the tracking, scene understanding, and anchoring engine.
-For a commerce use case, six capabilities drive 90% of the product decisions you will make:
+ARKit is the tracking, scene-understanding, and anchoring engine under RealityKit.
+For a commerce use case, seven capabilities drive most of the product decisions you’ll make:

-• Object Capture.
-Photogrammetry on-device (or on macOS).
-Phone video in, USDZ out.
-Kills the per-SKU cost of an external 3D studio for simple geometry.
+Object Capture.
+On-device (or macOS) photogrammetry: phone video in, USDZ out.
+Removes the per-SKU cost of an external 3D studio for simple geometry.

-• Scene Reconstruction (LiDAR).
-A real-time mesh of the user’s room.
-Enables physically correct occlusion, physics, and placement on iPhone 12 Pro and later.
+Scene Reconstruction (LiDAR).
+A real-time mesh of the room, for physically correct occlusion, physics, and placement on iPhone 12 Pro and later.

-• People Occlusion.
+People Occlusion.
 Virtual products render correctly behind real people.
-The feature that makes a model wearing a handbag feel real rather than floaty.
+This is what makes a model wearing a handbag look real rather than floaty.

-• Environment textures.
-Real-time capture of the ambient lighting, reflected onto your 3D asset’s metal and glass surfaces.
-The difference between “CGI” and “it looks like it is sitting on my counter.”
+Environment textures.
+Real-time capture of ambient lighting, reflected onto your asset’s metal and glass.
+The difference between “CGI” and “it’s sitting on my counter.”

-• AR Quick Look.
-The iOS-native USDZ viewer reachable from Safari, Messages, and any native app.
-Zero install for the customer — and the entry point for most native showroom flows.
+AR Quick Look.
+The iOS-native USDZ viewer reachable from Safari, Messages, and any app.
+Zero install for the customer, and the entry point for most native showroom flows.

-The minimum device for ARKit is an A12 chip (iPhone XS, 2018).
-Scene Reconstruction and Object Capture require LiDAR — iPhone 12 Pro, 13 Pro, 14 Pro, 15 Pro, 16 Pro, and iPad Pro.
-In 2026, your realistic install base for Pro-only features is 60–70% of engaged retail-app users.
+The floor for ARKit is an A12 chip (iPhone XS, 2018).
+Scene Reconstruction and Object Capture need LiDAR — iPhone 12 Pro through 17 Pro and iPad Pro.
+In 2026 your realistic install base for Pro-only features is 60–70% of engaged retail-app users.
+Straight from Apple: the ARKit and RealityKit docs track every version.

 WebAR vs native ARKit: the decision tree

 This is where brands lose money.
-The right answer depends on the asset, the funnel, and the customer.
+The right answer depends on the asset, the funnel, and the customer, not on which platform a vendor is selling this quarter.

 Ship WebAR (or AR Quick Look with a web gateway) when:

-• You have less than 200 SKUs and the conversion-blocker is discoverability, not fidelity.
+• You have under 200 SKUs and the blocker is discoverability, not fidelity.

-• Your paid-media funnel lands customers on a web PDP and you need zero-install.
+• Your paid-media funnel lands people on a web PDP and you need zero install.

-• You do not need People Occlusion, LiDAR placement, or hand-tracking.
+• You don’t need People Occlusion, LiDAR placement, or face/body tracking.

 Ship native ARKit when:

-• Scale accuracy is the conversion driver (furniture, kitchen, automotive, real estate).
+• Scale accuracy drives conversion (furniture, kitchen, automotive, real estate).

 • You need face or body tracking (eyewear, makeup, apparel, watches).